Definitions [32]

 Key Points

-- A charge creates an electric field around it, even if no other charge is present.
+- A charge creates an electric field around it, and the field exists even if the charge is removed because the space has already been modified.

-- The electric field does not depend on the test charge used to measure it (if the test charge is very small).
+- The electric field exists at every point in three-dimensional space and does not depend on the test charge used to measure it (if the test charge is very small).

-- The strength of the electric field decreases as the distance from the charge increases.
+- The strength of the electric field decreases as the distance from the charge increases, and at equal distances from a point charge, the field has the same magnitude.

 - Electric field lines originate from positive charges and terminate on negative charges (or at infinity).